DrChinny/BAR-Widgets/widgets guide.md

 We can now move onto the processing step where we need to take the hit points and do any manipulations or checks, then get ready to display them.

-BAR uses openGL to do it's drawing.
+BAR uses openGL to do its drawing.
 If you don't know anything about openGL, it's a graphic API for vector graphics, and a pretty large topic, with many great guides online.
 Fortunately the devs have made many tools to help us here so we don't need to start from scratch, nor massively concern ourselves with how it works.
-We will make use of another widget that is shipped with the game which handles the backend stuff and allows us to use a simple commands to draw text.
+We will make use of another widget that is shipped with the game which handles the backend stuff and allows us to use simple commands to draw text.

 Draw callins - that is those which let us draw stuff, are `DrawScreen()` for drawing on the screen (think the UI), or the world `DrawWorld()` for drawing to the map (think radar overlay).
 These are resource expensive, so we keep as much code away from them as possible, and try to only use them to send our graphics to be drawn.
 If we can also reduce changing the drawing as much as possible, we greatly reduce the load on the CPU.